Sandvich/mazeSolver/README.txt

 Maze file format
 ================

-The org.uk.puppykit.maze.input is a maze description file in plain text.
+The input is a maze description file in plain text.
  1 - denotes walls
  0 - traversable passage way